alejandrocena/ephimeral-flagger/README.md

  *Default behavior:*

-Redis flagger treats the element, in both *flag* and *flagged* endponts, as the same way.
+Redis flagger treats the element between *flag*, *unflag* and *flagged* as the same way.
 The main idea is to allways reach the same calculated redis key.

 The calculating process, with default behavioral arguments, is the following...